How is it

 There's more, but these are the things I need to deal with most urgently and after two fairly full-on days, they're all sorted.
 The District Nurse has been to dress and check the sore and supply a blow-up pressure cushion which eases the discomfort of the creaky armchair and the Red Cross emergency repairs team have come to the rescue and reassembled the broken Omega.

 And after four more phone calls I found a mole at the council who told me to call Nick's bank and request an immediate refund under the Direct Debit indemnity clause.
-And indeed, as the debit agreement was for a stated weekly amount and this wasn't it and there had been no authority to change it, they didn't bat an eyelid and put the money back into his account straight away
+And indeed, as the debit agreement was for a stated weekly amount and this wasn't it and there had been no authority to change it, they didn't bat an eyelid and put the money back into his account straight away.

 I've checked the hearing aid and he had somehow, heroically, put in a new battery himself but not had the dexterity to remove the little orange sticker on the back so it wasn't activated.
 Simple thing to fix.